jodycola/chatroom-backend/README.md

 ## How to start

-Currently the deployment of this application is in the works so to run this properly it must be done locally
+Currently the deployment of this application is in the works so to run this properly it must run locally

 - Clone this repo and `cd` into the root directory
 - `bundle install` will install all the proper dependencies and create a Gemfile if one is not already there